LUCIT-Systems-and-Development/unicorn-binance-websocket-api/CONTRIBUTING.md

 ## Pull Request Process

 1. Discuss with owners
-2. Fork and contribute
+2. Fork
+3. Contribute
-3. Fulfill and confirm requirements of the pull request
+4. Fulfill and confirm requirements of the pull request
-4. Trigger the pull request
+5. Trigger the pull request